opiter09/ReNovelPy/README.md

 this is where we're at.
 However, the code is in the Public Domain, so if you would like to improve on it, by all means do so.

 Finally, please, please, PLEASE do not use this to facilitate piracy.
-It does not come with any game's assets, but it does unpack all archives present, and of course you could share the Word doc around if you wanted.
+It does not come with any game's assets, but it does unpack all archives present, and of course you could share the Word doc around if you wanted to.
 None of this would be possible without the hard work and dedication of all the VN devs out there, and they deserve fair compensation for their efforts.